xiv3r/termux-openwrt-invasion/README.md

 ```sh
 python3 remote_command_execution_vulnerability.py
 ```
+- place the gateway `192.168.31.1`
+- place the password `12345678` and continue entering until it finished.

 # <h1 align="center"> From Stock to Openwrt </h1>

 - ## Getting the root shell via `telnet`